nickfone/hello-world/README.md

 # hello-world
-let's give this a whirl
+let's give this a whirl \n
 My name is Nicholas.
 I can throw a 16-pound hammer halfway down a football field and am the next "big thing" in gene studies.